 If you’re printing this page as a receipt, the easiest way to get that to USPS is to save it as a PDF and upload it!
 Just select Save to PDF as the Destination after you've clicked "Print," like this:

 USPS will also ask for the amount paid for additional insurance on this shipment.
-Since you're claiming the free, built-in insurance that USPS provides, that insurance was included in the cost of postage, and you can just enter zero ($0.00) dollars there!
+Since you're claiming the free, built-in insurance that USPS provides, that insurance was included in the cost of postage, and you can just enter zero ($0.00) dollars in the field under Step 3!

 When to file a claim